 What to say about wu-wei?
 Even trying to describe it makes the people doing the explaining dizzy.

 Here’s a You-Tube video featuring British philosopher Alan Watts talking about wu-wei.
-It’s one of my favorites.
+It has become one of my newest favorites.

 The guys who run on logic and straightforward thought patterns just dismiss the whole thing as an airy-fairy bit of nonsense.
 Martial artists love the stuff and get all mystical-magical about it.

 The simplest description tells us that wu-wei is the way of “doing nothing and everything gets done.”

 (Yeah, I know.
 Weird, right?)

 After all these years, I’ve finally figured out something.

 Mostly we know about the “Fight or Flight” body-reactions we get when something happens to us unexpectedly.